git-abdullah/AutoPalettes/README.md

 # Auto Palette
 ## Description:
-Generates random palettes from a image.
+Generates random palettes from an image.
 ## Note: Not Functional yet